JK254/SocialINC/README.md

 Date: 2022-06-10

-This project intends to create a dashboard for social indicators.
+This project intends to create a dashboards for the follwing social indicators.

 # R scripts